xp44mm/Notebook/F#/Programming with Objects.md

 * In some cases, even memory should be explicitly and carefully reclaimed.
 For example, on a modern 64-bit machine, the largest single array you can allocate in a .NET 2.0 program is 2 GB.
 If your machine has, say, 4 GB of real memory, you may be able to have only a handful of these objects and should strongly consider moving to a regime in which you explicitly recycle these objects and think carefully before allocating them.

-With the exception of stack and memory, all objects that own resources should be subtypes of the .NET type System.IDisposable.
+With the exception of stack and memory, all objects that own resources should be subtypes of the .NET type `System.IDisposable`.
 This is the primary way you can recognize primitive resources and objects that wrap resources.
-The System.IDisposable interface has a single method; in F# syntax, it can be defined as:
+The `System.IDisposable` interface has a single method; in F# syntax, it can be defined as:

 ```F#
 namespace System